IntelligentSystemsLabUTV/PX4-Autopilot/README.md

 Generated executables and flashable binaries will be found in the `build` directory, which is created automatically when building.

+To clean after a build, run `make clean` or `git clean -fdx`, **but be careful as this will also remove all untracked files and directories**.

 ### Custom commands

 The following commands have been added to the shell's configuration of all development targets to bypass the ones provided by the default [`Makefile`](Makefile):